davidjbradshaw/homebridge-aeg-wellbeing/README.md

 # Homebridge integration for AEG Wellbeing

 This is the AEG Wellbeing plugin for [Homebridge](https://github.com/nfarina/homebridge).
-This plugin will add support for AEG Air Purifiers with all their sensors (Air Quality, Temperature, Humidity, CO2 and Light) to your Home app.
+This plugin will add support for AEG Air Purifiers with all their sensors (Air Quality, Temperature, Humidity, CO2) to your Home app.

 ## Installation
 `npm install -g homebridge-aeg-wellbeing` or use Homebridge UI